openvinotoolkit/openvino/docs/IE_PLUGIN_DG/NewTransformation.md

 auto m = std::make_shared<ngraph::pattern::Matcher>(shapeof, "MyPatternBasedTransformation");
 ~~~~~~~~~~~~~

-You may notice that `Parameter` operation in example has type and shape specified.
+You may have noticed that `Parameter` operation in example has type and shape specified.
 These attributes are needed only to create Parameter operation class and not used in pattern matching.
 But what if we want to match pattern where `ShapeOf` takes any operation as input?
-To find an answer for this question please follow [Pattern matching] section.
+To find an answer to this question please follow [Pattern matching] section.

 What is callback?
 Callback is an action applied to every pattern entrance.
 In general callback is lambda function that takes Matcher object with detected sub-graph.